Navid-Toufan/Robot-Path-Plannig-with-GWO-and-PSO-algorithms/README.md

 - **Tested Version**: This project has been tested with **CoppeliaSim V4.6.0**.
 Although initially developed in V-REP V3.5.0 Educational Version, the files are compatible with newer versions of CoppeliaSim.

+- **Child Scripts for Independent Control**: Each robot in this simulation is controlled by a separate child script.
+This approach allows each robot to operate independently, with its own isolated state and path-planning algorithm.
+You can duplicate the robot model as needed, and each instance will execute its control script independently, facilitating a distributed multi-robot path planning setup.

 - **License Compliance**: The distribution and usage of these files are subject to the terms of the [CoppeliaSim Educational License](https://www.coppeliarobotics.com/helpFiles/en/eduLicense.htm).
 Please review this license to ensure compliance.

 - **Khepera IV Model**: This project utilizes the Khepera IV model, a mobile robot, for simulation purposes.
 To integrate the Khepera IV model with CoppeliaSim, follow these steps: